Frederick schools superintendent abruptly retires following DOJ probe

 “It is not an issue she ignored or didn’t take seriously,” he said.

-The school system of 45,000 students, just north of Montgomery County, agreed in a settlement with federal officials to take steps including banning the use of seclusion, overhauling restrain practices and training staff on appropriate interventions.
+The school system of 45,000 students, just north of Montgomery County, agreed in a settlement with federal officials to take steps including banning the use of seclusion, overhauling restraint practices and training staff on appropriate interventions.

 Federal officials said Frederick County cooperated with the investigation, which examined incident reports, data spreadsheets, policies, training practices and state laws.
 It found that the school system’s seclusion practices kept students with disabilities separated from their classmates and led to missed instruction for weeks or, in some cases, months.